pm2-hive/pm2-hive.github.io/docs/features/specifics.md

 ## Listening on port 80 w/o root

-It’s a general rule that you shouldn’t run node as root, but only root can bind to ports less than 1024.
+It’s a general rule that you should not run node as root.
+However only root can bind to ports less than 1024.
 This is where authbind comes in.
 Authbind allows non-root users to bind to ports less than 1024.

 ```bash
 $ sudo apt-get install authbind